Canterbury A&P Show

 The New Zealand Agricultural Show (formerly the Canterbury A&P Show) is hosted by the Canterbury A&P Association.
-It is the largest agricultural and pastoral show` in New Zealand and features a unique combination of agriculture and entertainment.
+It is the largest agricultural and pastoral show in New Zealand and features a unique combination of agriculture and entertainment.
 The Show has welcomed over one million visitors since moving to Canterbury Agricultural Park in 1997.
 The Show attracts on average 100,000 people, over 5000 livestock and features competition entries and over 600 trade exhibitors.

 History

 The first Agricultural and Pastoral Show in Christchurch was held in a paddock north of Latimer Square on 22 October 1862.
 The Canterbury A&P Association was formed a few weeks later on 23 January 1863, with Robert Wilkin as its first president.
 In April 1863, the A&P Association purchased 14 acre in Colombo Street South for show grounds; this is now Sydenham Park.
 In November 1887, new show grounds opened in Addington.

 In 1996, a much larger facility of 145 ha was bought in Wigram located on Curletts Road; it was the first purpose-built facility in New Zealand.
 It was named Canterbury Agricultural Park and was first used for the 1997 show.

-In 2018, the Association took the decision to rebrand their Show to the New Zealand Agricultural Show.
-The vision of the Association is to continue providing, and building upon, an innovative platform where competitors, exhibitors and the latest in agricultural innovations can display.
+In 2018, the association took the decision to rebrand the show to the New Zealand Agricultural Show.
+The move caused some controversy amongst the Royal Agricultural Society.
+In recent years the show has trended away from its origin as a commercial farming trade show, and moved more towards an outdoor retail, education and entertainment event.

-The 160th CAPA Show will be held Wednesday 15 to Friday 17 November 2023.
-The only cancellations were in 1919 and 2020 & 2021.
+The only cancellations were in 1919, 2020 and 2021 due to COVID-19 lockdowns.
+In 2024 the show was cancelled due to financial difficulties, however it was later reinstated to go ahead as The Christchurch Show.
+Attendance was 115,000 visitors over the weekend in 2022, and 125,000 in 2023.